 Aquacolors open in May 2015, and it’s the first water park in Porec.
 You can find more details on Aquacolors Water Park here.

 Paragliding, Tandem flying, and Hang gliding

 You’ll find eight take-off and landing sites for hang gliders, and ten sites for paragliding.
 They are all located in the area of Buzet, at the Cicarija, and Ucka Mountains.
 All flights are coordinated with local clubs.

-Hang gliding is organized by flying club Homo Volans, based in Opatija.
-YOu can find more info on their website (Croatian only).
+Hang gliding is organised by flying club Homo Volans, based in Opatija.
+You can find more info on their website (Croatian only).

 Panoramic flights and Skydiving

 There are few companies offering scenic flights over Istrian peninsula.
 Both companies are located at the small sport airports, Delić Air in Medulin, and AeroVrsar in Vrsar.